denniskb/hy475/assign6_path_planning/README.md

 2. Even if they do not get stuck, the paths they produce are far from the shortest possible.

 ## Part 1: Path Planning
 Potential fields are very easy to understand: The target exerts a *map-wide* force attracting our robot.
 Each obstacle exerts a *local* force repelling our robot so it doesn't crash.
 The force is local because we don't want an obstacle a kilometer away influencing our path.
 This area of influence around an obstacle is known as the obstacle's "spread" *s*.
-The final force at any point in the field is then simply the sum of all these individual forces, and gives us the direction the robot should move in.
+The final force at any point in the field is then simply the sum of all these individual forces, and is equal to the direction the robot should move in.

 Below we see the force field only due to the target.
 It acts on the entire map: